namit-c/T-Rex_Acceleration/README.md

 Team Members: Namit Chopra, Andrew Balmakund, Zihao Du

-This project is a reimplementation of ...
+This project is a reimplementation of the Dinosaur Game (or T-Rex Runner) played on Google Chrome.

 The folders and files for this project are as follows: